arnajit96/SuperStoreSalesDashboard/README.md

 KPI's:-

-Sum of Sales: This provides a snapshot of the total number of Sales in Super Store.
+Sum of Sales:-  This provides a snapshot of the total number of Sales in Super Store.

-Sum of Quantity: It provides the total number of quantities in Super Store.
+Sum of Quantity:-  It provides the total number of quantities in Super Store.

-Sum of Profit: It calculates the sum of Profit year-wise in Superstore.
+Sum of Profit:-  It calculates the sum of Profit year-wise in Superstore.
 Average of Delivery: It calculates the average number of deliveries year-wise in Superstore.

-Sales by Payment Mode: Delved into payment modes, understanding the preferred transaction methods that resonate with our customer base.
+Sales by Payment Mode:-  Delved into payment modes, understanding the preferred transaction methods that resonate with our customer base.

-Sales by Region: Mapped out the geographical impact on sales, unravelling opportunities for targeted growth in specific regions.
+Sales by Region:-  Mapped out the geographical impact on sales, unravelling opportunities for targeted growth in specific regions.
 Profit by Month and Year: Navigated through profit trends over time, identifying pivotal months and years that contribute significantly to our bottom line.

-Sales by Sub-category: Examined sub-categories, discerning high-performing product lines and areas for potential expansion.
+Sales by Sub-category:-  Examined sub-categories, discerning high-performing product lines and areas for potential expansion.
 Sum of Sales by Month and Year: Aggregated sales data, providing a comprehensive overview of our revenue stream and enabling strategic planning.

-Sales by Category: Categorized sales insights, understanding the strengths and areas for improvement within our product offerings.
+Sales by Category:-  Categorized sales insights, understanding the strengths and areas for improvement within our product offerings.
 Sales by Ship Mode: Explored shipping modes, optimizing delivery strategies for enhanced customer satisfaction and efficiency.

-Sales and Profit by State: Drilled down into state-wise performance, fine-tuning strategies for regions that significantly impact our sales and profit margins.
+Sales and Profit by State:-  Drilled down into state-wise performance, fine-tuning strategies for regions that significantly impact our sales and profit margins.

-Sales and Ship Mode: Sales by Ship Mode: Explored shipping modes, optimizing delivery strategies for enhanced customer satisfaction and efficiency.
+Sales and Ship Mode:-  Sales by Ship Mode: Explored shipping modes, optimizing delivery strategies for enhanced customer satisfaction and efficiency.

 Sales Forecasting:
 Leverage historic data and apply time series analysis to generate sales forecasts for the next 15 days.